DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/Changes/index.rst

 *Backend* configuration
 ----------------------

-This is an important change which requires some modifications of your code if you want enjoy the power of this new feature.
-Now, the *Backend* configuration in the *cfg* file becomes more readable and can be centralized.
-In this way, you have to change your *BackendsOptions* section by *BackendsConfig*.
+Now, the *Backend* configuration in the configuration becomes more readable and can be centralized.
-Indeed, the *Backends* options are now sorted by identifiers, so this is an example of the minimialist modification required:

 ::